Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 ---------------

-Turning on the *Sync Selection* button in the header causes selection of components in the 3D View to sync with their corresponding elements in the UV editor.
+Turning on the *Sync Selection* button in the header causes selection of components in the 3D View to sync with their corresponding elements in the UV/Image editor.
 This is off by default.
-These two modes have very different results when transforming components in the UV editor.
+These two modes have very different results when transforming components in the UV/Image editor.

 When SyncSelection is **Off** :
-Only selected faces are displayed in the UV editor, and the following selection modes are available:
+Only selected faces are displayed in the UV/Image editor, and the following selection modes are available:

 Vertex